artphoney12/Game-Save-Hub/README.md

 GameSave Hub is a desktop application for managing offline game save data in internet cafes, gaming centers, and diskless or non-diskless PC environments.

+It helps operators keep player save data organized, centralized, and easier to restore across different Client PCs.

-The Server stores save data centrally, while the Client allows players to save and restore their progress across different PCs.
+The Server stores save data centrally, while the Client allows players to save and load their progress without manually copying folders.

 ## Purpose

-GameSave Hub provides consistent and organized game save management for shared gaming PCs, including systems where local data may reset after a restart.
+GameSave Hub is designed for shared gaming PCs where many players use different machines, and where local save data may reset after restart.

-Each player can use a personal account, select a game and save slot, and access their progress from another Client PC.
+With GameSave Hub, each player can use a personal account, select a game, choose a save slot, and continue their progress from another Client PC.

 ## Applications

 ### GameSave Hub Server

-The Server manages users, games, save locations, settings folders, quotas, licenses, updates, payments, and Client access.
+The Server is used by the operator or administrator to manage users, games, save locations, settings folders, quotas, licenses, updates, payments, and Client access.

 #### Main Server Features